cleanlab/cleanvision/docs/source/index.rst

 Additional Resources
 --------------------
-- Get started with our `Example Notebook <https://cleanvision.readthedocs.io/en/latest/tutorials/tutorial.html>`_
+- Get started with `Starter Tutorial <tutorials/tutorial.ipynb>`_.
-- Explore more `Example Notebooks <https://github.com/cleanlab/cleanvision-examples>`_
+- View more `code examples <https://github.com/cleanlab/cleanvision-examples>`_ that demonstrate how to use CleanVision on various datasets.
-- Learn how to contribute in the `Contribution Guide <https://github.com/cleanlab/cleanvision/blob/main/CONTRIBUTING.md>`_
+- Interested in contributing to CleanVision?
+Check out our `Contribution Guide <https://github.com/cleanlab/cleanvision/blob/main/CONTRIBUTING.md>`_ to get started.

 .. toctree::